 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5795713~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5795713~S5

-Shaik, Ahmed, "Detection and identification of electronic circuits based on their unintentional radiated emissions and an investigation of the effect of chassis connections on radiated EMI from PCBs" (2006).
+Shaik, Ahmed Sharief, "Detection and identification of electronic circuits based on their unintentional radiated emissions and an investigation of the effect of chassis connections on radiated EMI from PCBs" (2006).
 Masters Theses.
 5918.